 We'll teach you how to become a Citizen Scientist, when you sign up to join the Pollinators Count!
 Project, a partnership between Porltand Fruit Tree Project and Portland State University.
 All components of the program will happen at community orchard sites.

 Led by PSU graduate student Jess Tyler, with assistance from PFTP Orchard Programs Coordinator April Jamison, this project is designed to help us understand pollinator communities, why they are so important to our food production, and how we can help them grow and keep them healthy.

 Two or more Harvest Leaders co-lead each of our 75+ harvest events!
 This lead volunteer position is a great way to meet new people, improve your public speaking, group facilitation, and fruit knowledge skills, while ensuring a steady supply of fruit for your home and freezer each year.
 Harvest Leaders generally commit to volunteering from mid-June to mid-November each year.
 We are usually recruiting for them in May and June.

 Fruit Monitor volunteers serve as an important role in the harvest planning process.
 Fruit Monitors will conduct site visits at registered tree sites to assess the quality, quantity, and ripeness of fruit so that we can determine if and when to schedule a harvesting party.

 Portland Fruit Tree Project hosts three to four interns per season.
 Internship focus varies depending on time of year, and current needs / activities.
-PFTP internships are generally unpaid.
-If you are interested in hearing about future internship opportunities, contact Katy (email katy[at]portlandfruit.org or call 503-284-6106).
+PFTP internships are unpaid, but help develop a number of marketable, resume-building skills.
+If you are interested in internship opportunities, check out Jobs & Internships for current needs.